 We have developed a targeted package of remedies to address these concerns and to ensure competition takes place on the merits:

 We have published a separate consultation paper alongside the final report setting out the scope of the proposed ban on restrictive contractual clauses.
-Depending on the responses to the consultation paper, we expect to publish the final rules in early 2017.
+We expect to publish a Policy Statement in Q2 2017.

 In April 2016 we published our interim report which set out our views based on our work to date on how competition works and on outcomes for clients.